-Rich Fitzgerald joined the Company in June 2017.
-He currently serves as the Company's Chief Operating Officer.
-Mr. Fitzgerald honorably served 12 years in the US Marine Corp where he reached the rank of captain.
-Prior to joining the Company, Mr. Fitzgerald served as Global Vice President of Avnet Integrated Solutions from January 2017 to May 2017 and as Vice President of Business Operations of Avnet Electronics Embedded from July 2014 to January 2017.
-Prior to joining Avnet, he served as Chief Operating Officer of Qual-Pro Corporation from January 2010 to July 2014 and as Chief Executive Officer of Team Precision Public Company Limited from July 2008 to December 2009, as well as Global Vice President of Operations for CTS Corporation.
+Rich Fitzgerald joined our Company in June 2017.
+He currently serves as our Company's COO.
+Mr. Fitzgerald honorably served twelve (12) years in the U.S. Marine Corps where he reached the rank of captain.
+Prior to joining our Company, Mr. Fitzgerald served as Global Vice President of Avnet Integrated Solutions from January 2017 to May 2017 and as Vice President of Business Operations of Avnet Electronics Embedded from July 2014 to January 2017.
+Prior to joining Avnet, he served as COO of Qual-Pro Corporation from January 2010 to July 2014 and as CEO of Team Precision Public Company Limited from July 2008 to December 2009, as well as Global Vice President of Operations for CTS Corporation, from 2002 through 2008.
+Before 2002, Mr. Fitzgerald held management roles in companies such as California Amplifier and Intel Corporation.
+In 2012, Mr. Fitzgerald filed for protection under Chapter 13 of the United States Bankruptcy Code.
+Mr. Fitzgerald fully-paid all of his creditors and the bankruptcy was dismissed in April 2018.